Toronto Foreign Study Program

 Timely, flexible and affordable

-Now approaching its 14th consecutive year in downtown Toronto, Canada, Thomas M. Cooley Law School returns to the University of St. Michael's College in May and June, 2013.
+The 15th consecutive year of the program was conducted in downtown Toronto, Canada.
+Western Michigan University Cooley Law School returned to the University of St. Michael's College in May and June, 2014.
 Our program offers two three-week sessions of timely and stimulating law courses.
 Students are invited to attend one or both sessions and choose among nine course options.
 In addition to international comparative law courses the program features legal events and social activities that will enrich student’s foreign study experience.

 If you are interested in an economical study abroad program that features important international law topics and outstanding faculty members, explore our program here on our website.
-If you have any questions feel free to contact our office at (517) 371-5140, ext.
-2044 or email@example.com.
+If you have any questions feel free to contact our office at (517) 371-5140 or firstname.lastname@example.org.

 How To Apply